 Agreements with foreign official institutions

 These credit lines are liquidity facilities that allow us to readily access foreign currency, even in times of severe market stress.
-This lends confidence that the needs of the domestic market for foreign currency liquidity can be met, and that cross-border transactions between New Zealand and foreign businesses can settle, even when ordinary sources of foreign currency liquidity might be impaired.
+This gives confidence that the needs of the domestic market for foreign currency liquidity can be met, and that cross-border transactions between New Zealand and foreign businesses can settle, even when ordinary sources of foreign currency liquidity might be impaired.

 We have credit lines in place with:

 - the United States Federal Reserve, allowing us to borrow US dollars (USD) in exchange for NZD

 - the Bank for International Settlements, allowing us to borrow USD on a collateralised basis

 - the Hong Kong Monetary Authority, allowing us to borrow USD in exchange for US government securities